DGieseke/Global-Life-Expectancy-Predictions-Based-on-International-Metrics/README.md

   <b>daniel folder</b> This folder houses Daniel's working documents.

   <b>seamus folder</b> This folder houses Seamus's working documents.

+  <b>data folder</b> This folder houses the .csv files we used to create these analyses.

   <b>Predicting Global Life Expectancy - Slide Deck</b> This file is a slide deck covering our analysis.